Asset Disposal by Sale or Write-Off

 • Disposal Date – Enter a posting date for the disposal.

-• Consolidate Line Items on Invoice – Check this box to sum up the sales amount of all assets for disposal, and consolidate it into a single line item on the invoice.
+• Consolidate Line Items on Invoice – Check this box to combine the sales amount of all assets for disposal into a single line item on the invoice.
 Clear this box to itemize each asset for disposal on the invoice.

-• Customer – Select the customer that the asset is being sold to.
+• Customer – Select the buyer of the asset.

 • Sales Tax Code – Select the tax code that applies to this sale.